 “Rental real estate is a great way to create wealth, equity and extra income,” said Ryan Stewman, real estate sales and marketing expert with the Break Free Academy and author of “Elevator to the Top.”
 “Most people believe you can only have one mortgage or own one home at a time, and that’s just not the case these days.”

 The truth: Talk to your lender about extra requirements to keep your present home as a rental property to generate tenant income while buying a new one.
-These might include a special type of appraisal on the home you intend to rent to tenants and bank, or investment reserves of 2 to 6 percent unless your present home is paid off.
+These might include a special type of appraisal on the home you intend to rent to tenants and bank, or investment reserves of 2% to 6% unless your present home is paid off.

 Myth: Your Preapproval Amount Will Be the Loan Amount You’re Approved For